smikitky/utrad-werewolf/packages/docs/docs/install.md

 ### 2. Create and Configure a Firebase Project

-This is the toughest part.
+This is the hardest part.
 If you're stuck, refer to the official Firebase tutorial, too.

-- [Visit Firebase](https://firebase.google.com/), and sign in using your Google account.
+- Visit [Firebase](https://firebase.google.com/) and sign in with your Google account.

 - Create a new Firebase project.
 In this tutorial, we use `my-wolf` as the example project name.
-You don't need to turn on Google Analytics.
+You don't need to enable Google Analytics.

-- You will be instructed to create your first "App".
-Create an Web app and give it a nickname such as `werewolf-web`.
+- You will be instructed to create your first app.
+Create a "Web" app and give it a nickname such as `werewolf-web`.
 You will be instructed to install Firebase SDK, but you can skip this step (SDK is included in our repository).
 Proceed to the console.

 - In the Firebase console, navigate to the Realtime Database section, and create a database.
 The default security rule should be "Locked".

   :::note
-  Don't use "_Firestore_ Database".
-It's a different solution, and we won't use it.
+  **Do not use "Fire<u>store</u> Database"**.
+It's a different database solution, and we won't use it.
   :::

-- Go to the "Realtime Databae &gt; Rules" tab, and copy-paste the folloing security rules into the text box, and save them.
+- Go to the "Realtime Databae &gt; Rules" tab, copy and paste the folloing security rules into the text box, and save them.
 This step is important; if you forgot to do this, an attacker can steal all the infromation stored in the database.

   ```json
   {